- Energy

 What we know – and what we don’t know – about the Iberian blackout

 On 9 May 2025, a panel from ENTSO-E – a pan-European group of electrical grid operators – released an initial timeline of the blackout.
 As we’ve said, the report did not conclude what actually caused the power cut, but it does allow us to establish a timeline (Figure 2).
-The first unusual event happened about 30 minutes before the power actually failed:
+On 17 June 2025, a preliminary report from the Spanish government confirmed this timeline.

 - 12:03-12:07: The grid experienced a series of oscillations – the quantity of power flowing through the grid repeatedly rose and fell.